On Friday, July 6, I talked about my book at Nerd Night in Phoenix.

 Bodies of Information: Feminist Debates in Digital Humanities is a new edited collection that will be out with the University of Minnesota Press in late 2018.
 Can the digital humanities complicate the basic assumptions of tech culture, or will this body of scholarship and practices simply reinforce preexisting biases?
 Bodies of Information addresses this crucial question by assembling a varied group of leading voices, showcasing feminist contributions to a panoply of topics, including ubiquitous computing, game studies, new materialisms, and cultural phenomena like hashtag activism, hacktivism, and campaigns against online misogyny.

-Numbered Lives is a new book coming out with the MIT Press in November 2018.
+Numbered Lives debuted in fall 2018 from MIT Press.
 Using a two part structure to historicize the counting of life and death in Britain and the United States, Numbered Lives is a much needed history of the role of colonial, corporate, and religious thinking in our modern quantified lives.
+Two major media, pedometers and mortality tables, are featured in this wide-ranging trans-Atlantic media history.

 “Counting the Dead in the Forgotten Epidemic” is a series of archival projects, multimedia installations, and public events that focus on the 1918 Influenza pandemic.
 In each of the series, my team and I work to recover a full account of influenza mortalities in a particular locality.
 We then take that archival work and re-embody the quantitative and qualitative data in a mixed-media installation that encourages people to sit with […]